How to Clear Blocked Drains in Your Home

 Step 4: Plunge Away

 Now it’s time to put your gloves on and use the plunger.
 Place it firmly into the center of the bowl and push down gently but firmly.
-Pull up quickly to create suction.
+Then pull up quickly to create suction.

 Continue this motion until you see results.
 Be patient – it may take some time before you see any results.